trivago/Heimdall.droid/README.md

 ```

 On your manager instance you can now call `grantNewAccessToken(grant)` to receive a new access token.
-The grant instance you pass must implement the `OAuth2Grant` interface.
+The grant instance you pass must implement the `OAuth2Grant` interface and your actual server call.

 Here is an example of an `OAuth2ResourceOwnerPasswordCredentialsGrant`.